lintool/tools/lintools-datatypes/README.md

 Summary of classes:

 + `{Double,Float,Int,Long,Short}ArrayWritable`: these classes are `Writable` objects that wrap primitive arrays.
 Use this if you have static fixed-length arrays.
 Otherwise, use the other classes below.
-+ `ArrayListOf{Double,Float,IntLong,Short}`: these are implementations of `ArrayList` customized for each primitive type.
++ `ArrayListOf{Double,Float,Int,Long,Short}`: these are implementations of `ArrayList` customized for each primitive type.
 Like a normal `ArrayList`, the backing array grows dynamically.
-+ `ArrayListOf{Double,Float,IntLong,Short}Writable`: the above classes, except as `Writable` objects.
++ `ArrayListOf{Double,Float,Int,Long,Short}Writable`: the above classes, except as `Writable` objects.
 + `ArrayListWritable` and `ArrayListWritableComparable`: as the names suggest, holds arbitrary `Writable` and `WritableComparable` objects.

 ### tl.lin.data.map